auyiteng/SeoulBike/README.md

 Random forest analysis for predicting bike rental counts.

-For detailed code and analysis, please refer to the SC1015.ipynb notebook.
+For detailed code and analysis, please refer to the SeoulBike.ipynb notebook.

 ## Contributors